 Chocolate Billionaires are one of the easiest candies you can think of to make.

-- First, I added the caramel bits and water to a heavy saucepan over medium low heat.
+- Prepping the Caramel Bits for Melting: First, I added the caramel bits and water to a heavy saucepan over medium-low heat.

-- Next, I occasionally stirred the caramel bits and water with a wooden spoon until the bits were melted.
+- Melting the Caramel Bits: I occasionally stirred the caramel bits and water with a wooden spoon until the bits were melted.
 This took about 12 minutes.

-- Once the caramel bits were fully melted, I added the toasted pecans and Rice Krispies.
+- Adding the Crunch: Once the caramel bits were fully melted, I added the toasted pecans and Rice Krispies.
 I stirred the mixture together until everything was fully incorporated.

-- With the ice cream scoop, I ended up with rounded pieces of candy.
+- Flattening the Candy: With the ice cream scoop, I ended up with rounded pieces of candy.
 I prefer a less round candy.
 Therefore, after it had cooled a bit, I flattened each piece of candy with my hand.

-- Next comes the time-consuming part of making the Chocolate Billionaires – dipping each piece of candy in the chocolate coating.
+- Melting the Chocolate: Next comes the time-consuming part of making the Chocolate Billionaires – dipping each piece of candy in the chocolate coating.
 I started by melting the chocolate melting wafers in a double boiler.

-- I’ve tried different techniques for actually dipping the candy.
-However, I keep coming back to the use of a toothpick to actually hold the candy while dipping, and another toothpick to remove the coated piece of candy from the first toothpick.
+- Dipping the Candy: I’ve tried different techniques for dipping the candy.
+However, I keep returning to using a toothpick to hold the candy while dipping and another toothpick to remove the coated piece of candy from the first toothpick.

 Is the effort worth it?
 Absolutely!
 I usually end up with between 3 and 4 dozen incredibly delicious little morsels.

 Chocolate billionaires are one of my most requested holiday treats.
-They will surely become one or your most requested holiday treats as well.
+They will surely become one of your most requested holiday treats as well.
 Yum!

 Frequently Asked Questions